Level of difficulty 3

 Add iced or cold water to bring the temperature down in the bath to approximately 150 F/55 C.

-Seal the chicken breasts in vacuum or Ziploc freezer bags and stage into the bath, which should now come down to the target temperature of 135 F/58 C. Continue processing for a minimum of
+Seal the chicken breasts in heat rated vacuum bags and stage into the bath, which should now come down to the target temperature of 135 F/58 C. Continue processing for a minimum of

 Refrigerate the breaded breasts for one half hour on parchment or butcher paper that has been sprinkled with a few crumbs.
 This helps the breading to cling.

-Heat the skillet to approximately 275 F/135 C, add 2 oz/ 50 ml of the oil and put in one breast at a time.
-This prevents crowding of the pan.
+Heat the skillet to approximately 275 F/135 C, add enough oil to coat the bottom of the pan and put cutlets in the pan–do not crowd.
+There should be at least 1″/2.4 cm between each piece to facilitate even browning.
 Fry until brown on one side, brown on the other side, remove from the pan and drain on a paper towel.
-Pour out the used oil, wipe out the pan with a clean towel, add the remaining oil and fry the other chicken breast until brown on both sides.
+Pour out the used oil, wipe out the pan with a clean towel and repeat the process until all of the cutlets are browned.

 Remove the sauce from the bath and pour carefully into a suitable container–it does not require any additional cooking.
 Add half of the chopped parsley and stir in the unsalted butter.
 Do not add heat.
 Cover the center of a plate(s) with 1-2 oz/30-60 ml of the sauce.
 Place the chicken cutlet(s) on top, sprinkle with mozzarella and melt in the oven using the broiler function or with the low flame on a propane torch.
 Sprinkle with Parmesan cheese and parsley, serve with pasta and vegetable if desired.

 Whether chicken is cooked through is always a concern in traditional methods.
 Antibiotic resistant pathogens have complicated the matter.
 Sous vide pasteurizes the chicken, adding an extra layer of safety.
 You will never cut into a piece of “pink” chicken again!